zhanghao0/iot/README.md

-# IoT
+# IoT (Internet of Things)

-This is a demo application built on top of Ionic 2, AngularJS 2, Typescript, D3 and Google Maps.
+This is a hybrid mobile application built on top of Ionic 2, AngularJS 2, Typescript, D3 and Google Maps.
 It consists of two demos:

 1. Smart Street Lighting Management Demo
 2. Data Center Management Demo